davidlaprade/davidlaprade.github.io/_drafts/causation_lecture.md

-Causation
+## Causal Reasoning

+### General Notes
-* we're talking about efficient causation
+* we'll be talking about how to reason about efficient causation
   * i.e. one thing *making something to be the case* or *binging something about*
   * billiard ball-causation
   * causal claims don't all use the word "cause"
 * sufficient vs. necessary conditions
   * "c is necessary for e":  if e then c
-    * examples...
+    * being a US citizen is necessary for becoming President
   * "c is sufficient for e": if c then e
-    * examples...
+    * being elected by the general population is sufficient for becoming President
   * causes are typically parts of sufficient conditions
     * severe lack of vitamin C is both necessary and sufficient for scurvy
     * striking a match is neither necessary nor sufficient for starting a fire